georgeflanagin/parsec4/README.md

 square_roots = lexeme(string('sqrt')) >> lexeme(ieee754).parsecmap(math.sqrt)
 ```

-The first part recognizes the word *"sqrt"*.
+The first part recognizes the word *sqrt*.
 We only advance in the
 `square_roots` parser if we find the text "sqrt". `lexeme` vacuums up
 trailing whitespace, and then `ieee754` looks for a number.
 If it finds
 one, it invokes `math.sqrt` on the number.
 It will blowup if the IEEE